linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 3- Financial Intermediation and Delegated Loan Monitoring , Intro to Bankruptcy and Debt Restructuring/A Glossary of Technical Terms Related to Bankruptcy in the U.s.md

 ---
-aliases:
-  - A Glossary of Technical Terms Related to Bankruptcy in the US
-  - A Glossary of Technical Terms Related to Bankruptcy in the U
-  - A Glossary of Technical Terms Related to Bankruptcy in the U.s.md
 linter-yaml-title-alias: A Glossary of Technical Terms Related to Bankruptcy in the US
 title: A Glossary of Technical Terms Related to Bankruptcy in the US
 tags:
+  - bankruptcy
+  - chapter_11
+  - chapter_7
+  - liquidation
-  - '#absolute_priority'
+  - reorganization
-  - '#automatic_stay'
+  - us_code
+aliases:
-  - '#chapter_11'
+  - Bankruptcy Definitions
+  - Glossary of Bankruptcy Terms
+key_concepts:
-  - '#chapter_7'
+  - 363 asset sale
-  - '#debtor_in_possession_financing'
+  - Absolute priority rule
-  - '#impaired_claim'
+  - Automatic stay creditors
-  - '#liquidation'
+  - Chapter 11 reorganization
-  - '#plan_of_reorganization'
+  - Chapter 7 liquidation
-  - '#reorganization'
+  - Claims against debtor
-  - '#us_bankruptcy'
+  - Cramdown process
 ---

 # A Glossary of Technical Terms Related to Bankruptcy in the U.s

 This note briefly describes the most important legal forms of U.S. bankruptcy: Chapter 7 and Chapter 11,  and provides definitions of technical terms related to the [[Course Notes/HBR Notes/A Strategic Perspective on Bankruptcy|bankruptcy]] process.